ghga-de/milestones-docs/24-common-raven/technical_specification.md

 ### Integration of File Services (Download Journey)

-Produce a script to test the download path in the testbed and adapt the DCS, IFRS and UCS to allow for a fully functionioning download path.
+Produce a script to test the download path in the testbed and adapt the DCS and IFRS to allow for a fully functionioning download path.

 ## Additional Implementation Details:

 ### IFRS
 - The IFRS needs to consume the *NonStagedFileRequested* event, stage file to outbox and emit the *FileStagedForDownload* event afterwards

-### UCS/Hexkit
+### IFRS/Hexkit
 - Implement multipart copy with offset to store file object without envelope in permanent storage

 ### DCS